The Negeri Sembilan Crisis Just Changed Shape: From Royal Dispute to a Political Play

 5. Vested interests.
 As previously reported by this publication, the Undangs and Mubarak at the centre of this dispute have documented business interests in mining, rare earth and resources sectors within or adjacent to the territories over which they exercise traditional authority.
 A new Yang di-Pertuan Besar and a new Menteri Besar, unconstitutionally appointed through a process that the Menteri Besar has rejected and multiple legal experts have questioned, would exercise significant influence over state land, resource and concession decisions.
 What interests stand to benefit from a change in the Menteri Besar, or from a new Yang di-Pertuan Besar whose appointment they are trying to engineer?
 And if UMNO N9 is now politically aligned with the same chieftains, what does that alignment mean for those documented interests?
 These are questions that the Suruhanjaya Pencegahan Rasuah Malaysia need to be asking.

-Opinion: What the Two Statements Suggest
+Opinion: What the two statements suggest

 The declaration of 19 April and the withdrawal of confidence on 27 April are not two separate events.
 They are arguably two parts of the same operation.
 The Undangs and Mubarak moved first on the constitutional front.
 UMNO moved eight days later on the parliamentary front.
-By the afternoon of 27 April, the two had formally aligned at Royal Chulan with a combined bloc of exactly 19 seats, the precise number required to form a new state government.
+By the afternoon of 27 April, the two had formally aligned at with a combined bloc of exactly 19 seats, the precise number required to form a new state government.

 A new Menteri Besar, unconstitutionally installed through this mechanism, would owe his position to both the Undangs and UMNO.
 A new Yang di-Pertuan Besar, unconstitutionally installed through the declaration these same chieftains engineered, would exercise royal authority over the same state.
 As previously reported by this publication, the chieftains at the centre of this dispute have documented business interests in mining, rare earth and resource sectors within or adjacent to the territories over which they exercise traditional authority.